ROWAN UNIVERSITY POLICY

 - Maintain a list of P-Card Accountholders and Approvers.

-- Review purchases for compliance with University policies and procedures.
+- Review purchases for compliance with State law and University policies and procedures.

 - Understand and comply with rules for use of the P-Card.